A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Abstract

 \section{Abstract}

-Executing machine learning (ML) pipelines on radiology images is hard due to limited computing resources in clinical environments, whereas running them in research clusters in real-time requires efficient data transfer capabilities.
-We propose \projectname, an integrated ML framework that runs in research clusters that receives radiology images in real-time from hospitals' Picture Archiving and Communication Systems (PACS). \projectname consists of an inter-domain data streaming approach that exploits the Digital Imaging and Communications in Medicine (DICOM) protocol to fetch data from the PACS to the data processing servers for executing the ML pipelines.
-It provides metadata extraction capabilities and Application programming interfaces (APIs) to apply filters on the DICOM images and run the ML pipelines.
-The outcomes of the ML pipelines can then be shared back with the end-users in a de-identified manner.
-Evaluations on the \projectname prototype highlight the feasibility and efficiency in running the ML pipelines in real-time from a research cluster on the images received in real-time from hospital PACS.
+Real-time execution of machine learning (ML) pipelines on radiology images is hard due to limited computing resources in clinical environments, whereas running them in research clusters requires efficient data transfer and processing capabilities.
+We propose \projectname, an integrated framework that enables the execution of ML pipelines at research clusters by efficiently querying and retrieving radiology images from the Picture Archiving and Communication Systems (PACS) of the hospitals. \projectname uses the Digital Imaging and Communications in Medicine (DICOM) protocol to fetch and store imaging data and provides metadata extraction capabilities and Application programming interfaces (APIs) to apply filters on the images. \projectname further enables the sharing of the outcomes from the ML pipelines in a de-identified manner. \projectname has been running stable for more than 19 months and has supported several research projects at the department.
+In this paper, we present its architecture and three of its use cases: an inferior vena cava (IVC) filter detection from the images in real-time, identification of scanner utilization, and scanner clock calibration.
+Evaluations on the \projectname prototype highlight its feasibility and efficiency in facilitating the ML pipelines on the images and metadata in real-time and retrospectively.